Mtemi/Bybit-Trading-Bot-Integrated-with-TradingView-Webhook-Alerts/README.md

 Bybit-Auto-Trading-Bot-Ordes-placed-via-TradingView-Webhook and can do Terminal Trading via Telegram

+You can hire me here:  https://freelancer.com/u/Beannsofts  for any trading bot development.
+We have bots for trading in any cryptocurrency exchange.

+Access 3commas clone bot here: https://3c.crypttops.com/ and api/backend: https://api.3commas.crypttops.com/ (with the ability for users of the platform to create custom and profitable trading strategies.
+Users are able to create Smart/GRID/DCA trading bots,Create and Upload custom trading bots, Integrate with TradingView(https://www.tradingview.com/), receive Telegram notifications, Manage Crypto profile across various investments, Terminal Trading as well as get live crypto market charts and trade data. ) , https://binatv.crypttops.com/ (Advanced Smart Trading Application and TradingView Integration) , https://binancetradingview.crypttops.com/(Smart Trading Application and TradingView Integration) and other community implementations(https://freqtrade.crypttops.com/)

 A Pro Version of this bot can be tested here: Here is the link: https://t.me/cryptto_ops_bot .
 This is a live bot and so you need valid Bybit Keys.
 Documenttaion on how to install the Pro Version is accessible here:  https://drive.google.com/file/d/15tbaaixwq7iao7wz-5MmwgSkt9CCzyPb/view
 If you like the Pro Version it will cost you 999 USD.
 You can sent the amount in crypto via my metamask wallet address:  0x57840eC0971974246654cDDA3069369b16608BDe